 But what should business owners be looking at?

-This guide will explore creating a budget that works for your business, including fixed and variable costs.
+This guide will explore business budget management tips and how to create a budget that works for your business.

 1. Look to your past to forecast your future